8 Essential Foot Care Tips for Improved Health in Seniors

 But if your older adult has any of these, it’s worth getting an evaluation from a podiatrist to prevent harmful developments later, like infections.

-A foot expert may recommend simple conservative measures like wearing orthotic aids, like toe separators, bunions pads, and ankle braces.
+A foot expert may recommend simple, conservative measures, such as wearing orthotic aids, including toe separators, bunion pads, and ankle braces.

-They might also recommend updating footwear or topically treating any skin or nail conditions.
+They might also recommend updating footwear or treating any skin or nail conditions topically.

 Feet are often the first parts of the body to show symptoms related to conditions like arthritis, diabetic neuropathy.
 They can also be affected by injuries like plantar fasciitis.